May 15, 2026, 07:33

 • Forum Biodiversity Switzerland, Report 2026

-• Naturschutz.ch, What is the state of biodiversity in Switzerland, April 2026
+• Naturschutz.ch, How is biodiversity faring in Switzerland, April 2026

 • SRF, First SRG survey on the votes of 14 June 2026